aalfmnsrr/aalfmnsrr/README.md

 ***Improvement Suggestions:*** To improve this assignment, I could enhance the e-portfolio by incorporating interactive elements.
 Additionally, using a static site generator like Jekyll could simplify updates and maintenance, ensuring the e-portfolio remains current and relevant.

 ***Additional Reflections:*** This assignment emphasized the importance of GitHub as a powerful platform for hosting and version control.
-Morover, I plan to continually update my e-portfolio followed by integrating new projects.
+Moreover, I plan to continually update my e-portfolio, followed by integrating new projects.

 ### 💻 Project: Development of Hebak - An Educational Website for High School Students

 ***Summary:*** In this project, I developed Hebak, an educational website offering lessons for high school students.
 Through this development, I aimed to provide a valuable resource for students to enhance their learning experience outside the classroom.
-This project allowed me to apply my technical skills in web development to create a platform with educational content that allign with Ministry of Education(Malaysia).
+This project allowed me to apply my technical skills in web development to create a platform with educational content that aligns with the Ministry of Education (Malaysia).

 ***Improvement Suggestions:*** To improve Hebak, I could implement features such as interactive quizzes, discussion forums, or personalized learning paths to engage students more effectively.
 Additionally, incorporating multimedia elements like videos and interactive simulations could enhance the learning experience and cater to different learning styles.